Club: Clube Athlético Paranaense | Opening: 1999 | Capacity: 41,456 seats

 History and description

-The Arena da Baixada, also referred to as Arena CAP, got built in the late 1990s in place of Atlético’s old Estádio Joaquim Américo Guimarães.
-It officially opened on the 20th of June 1999 and was considered one of the most modern stadiums of Latin America at that time.
+The Arena da Baixada, officially known as Estádio Joaquim Américo Guimarães, got built in the late 1990s in place of Athlético’s old Estádio Joaquim Américo Guimarães.
+It officially opened on 20 June 1999 and was considered one of the most modern stadiums of Latin America at that time.

 The stadium could initially hold about 30,000 spectators and was temporarily renamed Kyocera Arena in the mid 2000s following a naming rights deal.

 In 2009, the Arena da Baixada got selected as one of the playing venues of the 2014 World Cup, and despite having been opened only a decade earlier, had to undergo a thorough redevelopment to comply with FIFA requirements.

 Building works started late 2011, but delays meant that the expected reopening in the summer of 2013 had to get postponed until May 2014, only a month before the start of the World Cup.

-During the 2014 World Cup, the Arena da Baixada will host four matches in the first group stage.
+During the 2014 World Cup, the Arena da Baixada hosted four matches in the first group stage.

 The Arena da Baixada is located rather centrally in the city of Curitiba just south of the city centre.
 The walk from the principal Praça Tiradentes takes about half an hour.
 The stadium lies just 5-10 minutes walking south of the Avenida Sete de Setembro, one of Curitiba’s principal avenues.

 Curitiba’s main bus terminal (and train station), with frequent connections to Sao Paulo, is located about 2.5 kilometres east of the stadium just south-east of the city centre.

-Bus 203, which runs along the Avenida Sete de Setembro, can be useful to get to the stadium from the centre or vicinity of the bus terminal, but overall you will save little time in comparison with walking.
+Bus 203, which runs along the Avenida Sete de Setembro, can be useful to get to the stadium from the centre, but overall you will save little time in comparison with walking.
+Taking a taxi is, of course, even quicker.

 Address: Rua Buenos Aires 1260, Água Verde, Curitiba 80250-070